Skip to main content

 Are peptides safer than anabolic steroids?

-Peptides may have a lower risk profile than anabolic steroids because many work through signaling pathways rather than directly replacing testosterone.
-Safety still depends on the peptide, source, dose, medical history, and provider oversight.
+Peptides may have a lower risk profile than anabolic steroids in some medically supervised situations, but they are not automatically safe.
+Safety depends on the specific compound, dosage, product quality, medical history, and provider monitoring.

 Who should avoid self-sourcing peptides or steroids?